Form Layout: Predefined Templates

 If the Summary area of a form should include two slots of elements, you can use one of the following templates:

-• 1-1 if you need two slots with equal width
+• 1-1 for slots with equal width

-• 17-7 or 2-1 if you want to put a grid in Slot A and a fieldset in Slot B or if 1-1 is not wide enough because you want to put very long elements in Slot A
+• 17-7 or 2-1 if you want to put a grid in the first slot and a fieldset in the second or if 1-1 is not wide enough because you have longer elements in the first slot

 Available Templates